Skip to main content

 AI implementations fail at alarming rates.
 A common culprit isn't technical—it's human.
 Organizations invest in cutting-edge AI platforms but fail to manage the organizational change required to make them work.
 This post addresses the critical change management practices that separate successful AI initiatives from abandoned projects.

-Technology deployment isn't merely installing software.
-It's fundamentally changing how people work, what skills they need, and sometimes whether their roles still exist.
-Without addressing these human elements, even excellent technology fails.
+Change management is critical because AI implementation fundamentally changes how people work, what skills they need, and sometimes whether their roles still exist—without addressing these human elements directly, even excellent technology fails to deliver ROI.

 Consider a financial services firm implementing AI-powered loan underwriting.
 The new system enables loan officers to process 3x more applications.
 This should be celebrated—greater productivity!
 Instead, loan officers resist because they fear job elimination.
 The system sits underutilized.
 The firm misses expected ROI and eventually abandons the implementation.